-- It is recommended that any reconstruction involving extensive undermining or tissue movement be delayed until negative histologic margins are verified and SLNB is performed if indicated. - Since RT is often indicated postoperatively, closure should be chosen to allow for expeditious initiation of RT.
+- It is recommended that any reconstruction involving extensive undermining or tissue movement be delayed until negative histologic margins are verified and SLNB is performed if indicated. - Since RT is often indicated postoperatively, closure should be chosen to allow for expeditious initiation of RT (eg, primary closure, avoiding extensive tissue movement).